-Women occupy a number of senior roles within the Group including the Group Chief Financial Officer, the heads of the Pallets North America, Pallets Canada and Pallets Northern Europe businesses and the Chief Financial Officers of Pallets North America, Pallets Northern Europe and RPCs.
-Whilst steady progress has been made towards these objectives, the achievement of the ELT and some management objectives by 2020 is unlikely.
-The nature and scope of Brambles' diversity objectives will, therefore, be reviewed during the forthcoming year by the Board to determine additional steps which Brambles can take to work towards those objectives.
+During the Year, Brambles achieved the "manager" level objective and made steady progress towards the ELT and other management level objectives.
+The achievement of the some of those objectives by 2020 is, however, unlikely.
+Women occupy a number of senior roles within the Group including the Group Chief Financial Officer, the President of the Pallets North America business, Vice President of Internal Communications, the Chief Financial Officer of Pallets Northern Europe and a number of country general managers including in Australia, Canada, China, Italy and Poland.
+Brambles has commenced the process of defining the next phase of its sustainability programme beyond 2020 and this process incudes reviewing the nature and scope of Brambles' diversity objectives.
+The Board will also, during the forthcoming year to determine additional steps which Brambles can take to work towards those objectives.